Last Updated on

 Then she asked where in the car she might have put it.

 Then I recalled a collection of “homeless bags” she put in her car a couple of years ago.
 They contained socks, food, and hygiene items for people who wave at her at stop lights.
-She gave away most that year, but there are still several in a box in her back seat.
-The remaining bags also contained dog food, for the street people with pets.
+She gave away most that year, but there were still several left in a box in her back seat.

 Be consistent: build a habit and misplace fewer things